caixingyang1228/MetProject1/README.md

 1919 WordWar I End

 2. Crawl data by [Met Api](https://metmuseum.github.io/)
-3. Structure the data
+3. Structure the data [\[All Data by .csv\]](https://github.com/caixingyang1228/MetProject1/blob/master/museumdata.csv)
     1. According to the (time->tag number) classification, calculate the frequency of each tag, from high to low.
     2. Cleaning the “noise” tags (such as men/women) that appear in almost every painting.
 Basic classification of the these tags, such as religious related/industrial related/daily.
 Twenty-two tags with high frequency and no duplication of meaning were selected to form a tag pool.
     3. Try to eliminate the influence of the uneven number of collections in each stage of the Metropolis, using the formula ( single tag frequency /the total number of tags in the time period of the tag pool).

-Selected tags
+Selected tags [\[.json file\]](https://github.com/caixingyang1228/MetProject1/blob/master/YeartoTag.json) *Angels
-*Angels
 *Animals
 *Boats